Eugênia de Souza Mello Guimarães Motta

 The research project about the Solidarity Economy and the current project in the Complexo do Alemão both involve close relationships with organizations committed to defending people’s rights.
 Between 2005 and 2011 she worked as a researcher at IBASE (Brazilian Institute for Social and Economic Analysis), an NGO dedicated since the early 1980s to producing information on socially relevant issues for social movements and governments.
 It was as a professional at this institution that she first began to establish ties with local organizations in the favela, which have been further strengthened over recent years.
 Being a professional closely involved with organizations working in the social world under study, and sometimes in the area of public policy, means it is crucial to reflect on these relations and their role in the production of ethnography, an issue central to her doctoral thesis.

 Tese de Doutorado apresentada ao Programa de Pósgraduação em Antropologia Social, Museu Nacional, da Universidade Federal do Rio de Janeiro, Brasil

-Eugênia de Souza Mello Guimarães Motta, mars 2010
+Eugênia de Souza Mello Guimarães Motta, marzo 2010